Brightwork/Protocols/BioSafetyGuidelines.md

 proper hand hygiene is performed.
 Proper hand hygiene involves thorough hand cleansing prior to and immediately after finishing handling microorganisms and any time that microbes accidentally contact the skin.
 Hand cleansing is performed by washing with soap and water or rubbing with an alcoholbased hand sanitizer.
-* Recommended: Wear laboratory coats.
+### Recommended:#### Wear laboratory coats.

 Laboratory Physical Space Requirements
 ----------------------------------
-* Require all laboratory space to include:
+Require all laboratory space to include:
-** Nonporous floor, bench tops, chairs, and stools.
+* Nonporous floor, bench tops, chairs, and stools.
-** Sink for hand washing.
+* Sink for hand washing.
-o Eyewash station.
+* Eyewash station.
-o Lockable door to the room.
+* Lockable door to the room.
 * Follow proper pest control practices.
-* Recommended: Keep personal belongings in an area separate from the work area.
+Recommended: Keep personal belongings in an area separate from the work area.
-* Recommended: Use a working and validated autoclave.
+Recommended: Use a working and validated autoclave.
-##Stock Culture Requirements
+## Stock Culture Requirements
 * Only use cultures from authorized, commercial, or reputable sources (e.g., an academic laboratory or state health department).
 Do not subculture unknown microbes isolated from the environment because they may be organisms that require BSL2 practices and facilities.